 Most titan banks have advanced from traditional automation processes to RPA methods.
 But even the age of RPA is over and it is time to adapt to the new norm- Artificial Intelligence(AI).
 With Machine Learning(ML) and additional advancements in the field, the banks have a long way to look forward to.

 How Are The Traditional Banks Using Automation?

 Most banks in this segment have been in the industry for decades or even centuries.
-Some of them like JPMorgan Chase & Co. and Capital One Financial Corp. adapt well to new technological changes.
+Some of them like JPMorgan Chase & Co. and Capital One Financial Corp. adapt well to banking transformation.
 But most of them are too late to the game.
 Till the 21st century, their established presence in the country alone would have substantiated their dominance.
 Now, the playing field is changing with the incursion of the internet and digitizations they need to up their game.

 It is also noteworthy that most top tier banks won’t be affected to a destructive level due to their enormous presence in the industry.
 But the ones just below them, who still stick to the traditional methods will be stricken.

 The generic provisions of online banking, credit cards, and others. are no longer a luxury for the customer, but a necessity.
 Now the banks must provide more options to the customer.
 These include e-wallet payments, digital availing of loans, etc. In 2018 Statista.com reported 61% of Americans use digital banking.
 They expected it to rise above 65% by 2022.
 They also reported that 66.7% of all bank executives expected Fintechs to impact e-wallets and mobile payment methods, globally.
 Where the giant banks stand in this advancing fintech market is yet not definite.

 People look for ease of access in areas like lending and loan applications.
 Even without advanced automation, the numbers are high.

 Some important facts about the adoption of automation for the traditional banks include: